 Produced by the Modern Language Association (MLA), this subject index dates back to the 1920s and contains millions of citations from journals and series, as well as book publishers.
 Covers modern languages, literature, folklore and linguistics.
 Does not include MLA Directory of Periodicals.

 Companion site to the MLA Handbook that features guidelines on formatting a research paper, sample papers in MLA style, a chapter on plagiarism and academic dishonesty republished from the handbook, resources for teaching, regularly updated tips on writing, and an FAQ by the MLA’s editors.
-Designed as a supplement to the handbook, it covers aspects of writing not addressed in depth in the book.
+Free resource designed as a supplement to the handbook, it covers aspects of writing not addressed in depth in the book.
 Does not contain full text of the handbook.
 Consult print format.

 The Internet Archive, a 501(c)(3) non-profit, is building a digital library of Internet sites and other cultural artifacts in digital form.
 A rich core collection of archival movies which range from classic full-length films, to daily alternative news broadcasts, to cartoons and concerts.
 Many of these videos are available for free download.